HasDevX/Blockchain/docs/RUNBOOK.md

 ## Token holders indexer

 The holders indexer walks ERC-20 transfers in small batches per token/chain.
-A lightweight scheduler now triggers a single pass across all tracked tokens, waits `HOLDERS_INDEXER_STEP_MS` between productive batches, and slows down to `HOLDERS_INDEXER_IDLE_MS` when everything is caught up.
+A `node-cron` scheduler triggers a sweep of all tracked tokens on a short cadence (default: every 5 seconds via `HOLDERS_INDEXER_CRON`), so each run processes a limited block range before the next tick.

 ### Add or reindex a token